lovehhf/edx-documentation/en_us/install_operations/source/cypress.rst

   files.
 Then verify that you can restore your Open edX instance from the backup files.

-On the computer or virtual machine running the Birch release of Open edX, run the upgrade script for your type of installation:
+On the computer or virtual machine that is running the Birch release of Open edX, run the upgrade script for your type of installation:

 * For Devstack, run ``./migrate.sh -c devstack``.